 Note: Such records include (a) a listing of all requests for broadcast time made by or on behalf of candidates for public office, (b) the disposition of each request, (c) if the request was granted, the charges imposed for the broadcast time, and (d) if free broadcast time was provided, a record of such time.
-For further information and details, please refer to the latest edition of the Communications Practice Section's Political Broadcasting Advisory.
+For further information and details, please refer to the latest edition of Pillsbury's Political Broadcasting Advisory.